xedla/algormeter/README.md

 > Acad-2 k:2,f:-1.754,x:[-0.9995 -1.4962],gf:[ 9.6832e-04 -9.9250e-01],f1:2.361,gf1:[-1.9985 -3.4887],f2:4.115,gf2:[-1.9995 -2.4962]

 These lines represent the path followed by the algorithm for the specific problem.
 NB: If trace = True python exceptions are not handled and raised.
+See example3.py

 ### tuneParameters
 Some time is necessary tune some parameter combinations.
 Procede as follow (See example4.py):